 (2) One (1) highly qualified engineer employed by GSA.

-(5) One (1) representative of the client organization(s), at the client’s option.
-GSA’s policy is to afford the client organization(s) the opportunity to participate in the architect-engineer selection process.
+(c) A maximum of one (1) representative of the client organization(s), at the client’s option[, if applicable, may participate as a voting member in the activities of the evaluation board.
 Although not mandatory, GSA strongly recommends that this voting member be a highly qualified design professional.

 (d) A maximum of two (2) non-voting advisors may participate in all activities of the evaluation board except voting.
 The client organization(s) may have only one (1) non-voting advisor to the board.
 The GSA may also have one non-voting advisor.

-(e) Other than you and the individuals appointed under paragraphs (c) and (d) of this subsection, there must be no other advisors, or participants in the official activities of the board.
+(f) Other than the individuals appointed under paragraphs (b) through (e), there must be no other advisors, or participants in the official activities of the board.

-(g) Each board member (voting and non-voting) must sign a “Conflict of Interest Acknowledgement and Nondisclosure Agreement” (Figure 515-1) before the activities of the board commence.
+(h) Each board member, including advisors, must sign a “Conflict of Interest Acknowledgement and Nondisclosure Agreement” ( 515.305-71 Actions before releasing proposals.) before the activities of the board commence.
 No person may serve as a board member if that person or any member of that person’s family has any direct financial or employment interest in any of the firms being evaluated.
-The board member is responsible for identifying any possible conflict of interest once you identify the competing architect-engineer firms.
-You determine whether to disqualify the member from the board.
+The board member is responsible for identifying any possible conflict of interest once the competing architect-engineer firms have been identified.
+If a conflict of interest is identified, the contracting officer shall determine whether to disqualify the member from the board.